 if you have any tips for helping to reach, and sticking to, goals let me know in the comments!

-this is the year i make it happen was last modified: 01:00 by laura redburn
+this is the year i make it happen was last modified: 01:00 by kitty redburn

 recently i was sent a laptop sleeve and phone case to review from caseable. i have to be honest, the main thing that excited me about this is that i can finally have a case for my phone! it’s a samsung galaxy s3 mini, which isn’t a rare phone but seems difficult to find nice cases for! it looks more interesting than just plain white if you’re a fan of colour and patterns like me.